 The 2019 May Lecture, “Foundling Plots in Greek Drama,” was delivered by Dr. Gwendolyn Compton-Engle ’92, Professor of Classics and Chair of the Department of Classical and Modern Languages and Cultures at John Carroll University, on Thursday, April 25, 2019, at 7:00 p.m in Viking Theater.
 An archived stream of the lecture is available here.

 The 2020 May Lecture, “Contesting Muses,” will be delivered by John F. Miller, Arthur F. and Marian W. Stocker Professor of Classics at the University of Virginia, on Thursday, March 12, at 7:00 p.m. in Viking Theater.
-The talk will be streamed live and then archived.
+NOTE: Regretfully, this year’s lecture has had to be postponed.